N-Wouda/ALNS/README.md

   an instance with 90 jobs and 4 resources to within 4% of the best known solution, using a number of different operators and enhancement techniques from the literature.
+- The permutation flow shop problem (PFSP), [here][9].
+We solve an instance with 50 jobs and 20 machines to within 1.5% of the best known solution.
+Moreover, we demonstrate multiple advanced features of ALNS, including auto-fitting the acceptance criterion and adding local search to repair operators.
+We also demonstrate how one could tune ALNS parameters.

 Finally, the features notebook gives an overview of various options available in the `alns` package (explained below).
 In the notebook we use these different